 If you identify yourself in this stage of grief, try to be gentle with yourself.
 You are not to blame for your loved one’s death.

 Depression is the stage many of us identify most with the loss of a loved one.
 But as painful as depression can be, it is an indication that you are experiencing your loss in the present, and more fully than you did in the previous stages of grief.

-Although no one wants to stay in this stage for too long, if you are able to feel your sadness, it means you have begun the process of accepting your loss.
+Although no one wants to stay in this stage for too long, if you are able to feel your pain and intense sadness, it means you have begun the process of accepting your loss.
 You are no longer denying, bargaining with it, and you are no longer stuck in your anger.

-Let yourself feel your sorrow over this loss as much as you can.
+Let yourself feel your sorrow and pain over this loss as much as you can.
 It’s important not to try to run away from this feeling; it is natural, and a normal part of the grief process.
 Seeking grief counseling at this stage may help you resolve your feelings of sadness before it turns into full-blown clinical depression.